-Is it ‘to put one into the presence of God’ and then to perpetuate that divine Presence in Exposition of the Blessed Sacrament, or is it ‘to be spiritually fed, strengthened and healed by God’.
+Is it ‘to put one into the presence of God’ and then to perpetuate that divine Presence in Exposition of the Blessed Sacrament, or is it ‘to be spiritually fed, strengthened and healed by God’ by participating, through remembering, in the original sacrifice of Jesus the Christ on Calvary.
+The priestly prayer before Holy Communion calls it “the supper of the Lamb”.
 The current theological custom of Eucharistic Adoration, although well-intentioned, is nevertheless bad theology.
 It is wrongly overemphasising the first principle of divine Presence in Eucharist while Sacred Scripture emphasises the more important second principle – Eucharist as divine feeding.

 This is not to deny the substantial, sacramental and real presence of Jesus the Christ in Eucharist but rather to explore its primary purpose.
 At the Last Supper, which was a ritual meal during which Eucharist was instituted, Jesus asked His disciples to “take and eat; this is my body;…..drink…this is my blood” (Matthew 26).
 He did not say ‘take this and adore’, although the adoration of God was central to the Jewish faith.
 Therefore, Jesus offered Himself to His apostles and future followers as divine food.

 What is the purpose of food?
 It is to give us health, strength and growth.
-In Eucharist Jesus offers us Himself as divine food to keep us spiritually healthy, to strengthen us in our faith and love of God and to help us grow in our ongoing awareness of His divine, perpetual Presence within us from the moment of our conception and in all creation.
+In Eucharist Jesus offers us Himself as divine food, as “the supper of the Lamb”, to keep us spiritually healthy, to strengthen us in our faith and love of God and to help us grow in our ongoing awareness of His divine, perpetual Presence within us from the moment of our conception and in all creation.

 Eucharist feeds us to remain faithful to that interior, divine Presence by the way we live our lives, interact with others and help spread the Kingdom of God’s unconditional love on that small part of the earth which we inhabit.
 Eucharist heals us of our sins and moral weaknesses; after we have confessed our sinfulness at the beginning of Mass and called upon God’s mercy, the priest, in the power of God, absolves us of our sins in the prayer “ May almighty God have mercy on us, forgive us our sins, and bring us to everlasting life.”
 So, why Confession outside of Mass for those who attend Mass?
 In one Catholic church, the parish priest announces at the end of every Sunday Mass that he will be hearing Confessions immediately after Mass!
 Why, since he has just called on God’s forgiveness of our sins at the beginning of the Mass.
 What a contradictory message to the congregation every Sunday about God’s mercy and forgiveness offered to us during every celebration of Eucharist!